-Guitarist J. Geils, who sang ‘Centerfold,’ dies at age 71
+J. Geils, ‘Centerfold’ musician, dies at age 71

 GROTON, Mass.
-(AP) — Musician J. Geils, founder of The J. Geils Band known for such peppy early 80s pop hits as “Love Stinks,” ”Freeze Frame” and “Centerfold,” has died in his Massachusetts home at 71.
+(AP) — Musician J. Geils, founder of The J. Geils Band, known for such peppy early ’80s pop hits as “Freeze Frame” and “Centerfold,” has died in his Massachusetts home.
+He was 71.

-Groton police said officers responded to Geils home around 4 p.m.
+Groton police said officers responded to Geils’ home around 4 p.m.
 Tuesday for a well-being check and found him unresponsive.
 He was pronounced dead at the scene.

 “A preliminary investigation indicates that Geils died of natural causes,” police said in a statement.

-The J. Geils Band was founded in 1967 in Worcester, Massachusetts, while Geils, whose full name was John Warren Geils Jr., was studying at Worcester Polytechnic Institute.
+The J. Geils Band was founded in 1967 in Worcester, Massachusetts, while Geils, whose full name was John Warren Geils Jr., was studying mechanical engineering at Worcester Polytechnic Institute.
+Geils served as the band’s guitarist and vocalist.
 Bandmates included Danny Klein, Richard “Magic Dick” Salwitz, Stephen Jo Bladd, Peter Wolf and Seth Justman.

 Most Read Stories

-The band, whose music bridged the gap between disco and new wave, released 11 studio albums before breaking up in 1985.
-They reunited off and on over the years.
+The band, whose music blended blues rock, R&B, soul and pop, released 11 studio albums and built a large following due to their energetic live shows, as well as their unusual use of the harmonica as a lead instrument.
+The band broke up in 1985 but reunited off and on over the years.

-The group had several Top 40 singles in the early 1970s, including a cover song “Lookin’ for a Love” by the family group The Valentinos and “Give It to me.”
+The group had several Top 40 singles in the early 1970s, including a cover of “Lookin’ for a Love,” originally by the family group The Valentinos, and “Give It to Me.”

-Their biggest hits included “Must of Got Lost,” which reached No. 12 on Billboard’s Top 100 in 1975 and “Love Stinks,” a rant against unrequited love, the title song on their 1980 album.
-Their song “Centerfold,” from the album “Freeze Frame” was released in 1981 and eventually charted at No. 1 on the U.S. Billboard Hot 100 in February 1982.
-It stayed there for six weeks and was featured on MTV.
+Its biggest hits included “Must of Got Lost,” which reached No. 12 on Billboard’s Top 100 in 1975, and “Love Stinks,” a humorous rant against unrequited love, the title song of the group’s 1980 album.
+The song “Centerfold,” from the album “Freeze Frame,” was released in 1981 and eventually charted at No. 1 on the pop chart in February 1982.
+It stayed there for six weeks.

-The band was nominated for the Rock and Roll Hall of Fame for the fourth time last fall but was not selected.
+The band was nominated for the Rock and Roll Hall of Fame for the fourth time last fall but once again was not selected as part of the 2017 class.

 “This is our fourth nomination, and going through that process, with its inherent disappointment, you’re not sure you want to take that ride again,” lead vocalist Peter Wolf told Billboard at the time.
 “It’s great to be recognized, but it’s a drag to be disappointed.
 I hope that we make it in.
 That would be great.”